pchapin/clac/NOTES.md

 + There are "To Do" lists for each source file in the comment header of that file.
 If you are looking for something useful to do, just review the various source files until you find something that looks interesting to you!
+Broadly speaking some reasonable tests should be added (currently there are essentially none), the documentation needs to be overhauled and updated, and the basic entity types need to be completed and checked.

 + Here is a list of additional operations and features that probably should be supported someday.
 Many of these items are taken directly from the HP-48 documentation.